4-2-5 Defense Football Coaching Guide

 The jack (or dollar) backer is a hybrid between a linebacker and a defensive back.
 Their job is to play underneath coverage and be physical enough to play in the run game.

-The two safety positions (often called strong and free safety) are more involved in the run game than any other defense.
+The two safety positions (often called strong safety and free safety) are more involved in the run game than any other defense.

 Not only do they have the responsibility to cover the pass, but coaches will use the safeties to make tackles at the line of scrimmage once the linebackers and defensive backs plug their gaps, forcing the ball to spill.